 b.
 Relationship of development clusters.

-- i.
+405 406 i.
 A development project may have multiple clustered areas.
-Each area shall be connected with a pedestrian network.
-Parking may be shared between clustered areas to improve the relationship between clustered areas. - ii.
-The density and design of each area may vary, providing a range of building types and pedestrian experiences.
+Each area 407 shall be connected with a pedestrian network.
+Parking may be shared 408 between clustered areas to improve the relationship between 409 clustered areas.
+410 ii.
+The density and design of each area may vary, providing a range of 411 building types and pedestrian experiences.
+412 c.

-c.
 Parking.

-- i.
-Parking shall be placed out of prominent view and located behind buildings, where feasible. - ii.
-Parking lots shall be designed to recede in the visual environment through the use of separations between parking areas and the edges of streets and sidewalks or landscaped buffers between parking areas and buildings or public open spaces.
-Landscaped buffers may include fences, gates, walls or hedges.
+413 i.
+Parking shall be placed out of prominent view and located behind 414 buildings, where feasible.
+415 ii.
+Parking lots shall be designed to recede in the visual environment 416 through the use of separations between parking areas and the edges of 417 streets and sidewalks or landscaped buffers between parking areas 418 and buildings or public open spaces.
+Landscape buffers may include 419 fences, gates, walls or hedges.
+420 d.

-d.
 Public Open Spaces.

-- i.
-Public open spaces shall be designed, landscaped, and furnished to be compatible with or complementary to the character of the development. - ii.
-Public open spaces may include plazas, parks, playgrounds, outdoor seating space, pedestrian corridors, or open spaces left in their natural state and communal parkland, community gardens, and other types of open space intended to foster community cohesiveness and a distinct sense of place.
+421 i.
+Public open spaces shall be designed, landscaped, and furnished to 422 be compatible with or complementary to the character of the 423 development.
+424 ii.
+Public open spaces may include plazas, parks, playgrounds, outdoor 425 seating space, pedestrian corridors, or open spaces left in their 426 natural state and communal parkland, community gardens, and other 427 types of open space intended to foster community cohesiveness and 428 a distinct sense of place.
+429 e.
+Connectivity. i.
+Construction of access network.
+Streets, driveways, and sidewalks 430 431 432 433

-e.
-Connectivity.

-- Construction of access network.
-Streets, driveways, and sidewalks shall meet the requirements of the Town of Manchester's Subdivision Rules and Regulations, as amended.
-Access points to Beaver Dam Road shall accommodate for pedestrians and bicyclists. - ii.
+- shall meet the requirements of the Town of Manchester's Subdivision Rules and Regulations, as amended.
+Access points to Beaver Dam Road shall accommodate pedestrians and bicyclists. - ii.
 Sidewalk amenities.
 Permanent street furniture, including light fixtures, benches, bike racks, trash and recycling receptacles, shall be provided and integrated with street and sidewalk circulation as appropriate for safety and access. - iii.
 Bicycle parking.
 Bicycle parking shall be provided at convenient locations, including near building entrances and open spaces.
 Bike racks shall be durable and support a bike by its frame in two places and accommodate a range of bike shapes and sizes. - iv.
 Site Lighting.
-Lighting fixtures shall be designed to provide adequate ambient light levels for safety and highlight pedestrian paths and building entrances.
-Site lighting should use shielded and full cut-off fixtures to prevent glare and sky glow.
-The height of fixtures shall be between twelve feet (12 ft.) and seventeen feet (17 ft.), measured from the ground to the light-emitting flat glass of the luminaire. - v.
+Lighting fixtures shall be designed to provide adequate ambient light levels for safety and highlight pedestrian paths and v.
 Building Lighting.
 Building lighting shall use shielded fixtures to avoid spilling light onto neighboring streets, properties, structures, and into the night sky.
-Building lighting shall focus on illuminating building entries, display windows, and building signs.
+Building lighting shall focus on illuminating building entries, displaywindows, and building signs.
 Building signage may be lit by a fixture(s) that shall light the sign and shield other views from glare.
 Visible light fixtures shall be consistent with the architectural style of the building.